So You Want To Know Where To Buy A Juicer To Start Improving Your Health?

 Maybe you’ve decided to go extremely healthy with a raw-only diet.

 It could be that you want a less radical approach to health by simply introducing fresh fruit and vegetable drinks to your meals.

 Or you may want to beat the heat with a cool glass of juice, but you’re tired of the canned, bottled, stale, and factory-made bunch.

 We’ll point you in the right direction, from online shopping to department stores to specialty stores.

 CHOOSING THE TYPE OF JUICER

-Drive to the nearest Walmart, Target, K-mart, Sears, Costco, Best Buy, Khol’s, Home Depot, J.C.
-Penny, Macy’s (whew!) or other department stores since these juicers are widely carried.
-Better yet, you can just go on their websites and they’ll ship it to you.
+Drive to the nearest Walmart, Target, K-mart, Sears, Costco, Best Buy, Kohl’s, Home Depot, J.C.
+Penny, Macy’s (whew!), or other department stores since these juicers are widely carried.
+Better yet, you can go on their websites, and they’ll ship it to you.
 Amazon has them too.

-Specialty stores sell the less common models in addition to usual models of slow juicers.
-You can buy from Bed, Bath and Beyond, or from other independent specialty stores like The Cook\’s Warehouse in the greater Atlanta area, Georgia; Orange Tree Imports in Madison, Wisconsin; Georgetown Market in Indianapolis, Indiana, or from a specialty store near you.
+Specialty stores sell the less common models in addition to the usual models of slow juicers.
+You can buy from Bed, Bath, and Beyond or independent specialty stores like The Cook’s Warehouse in the greater Atlanta area, Georgia; Orange Tree Imports in Madison, Wisconsin; Georgetown Market in Indianapolis, Indiana, or from a specialty store near you.

-Now that you know where to buy a juicer, go and get your very own!
+Now that you know where to buy a juicer go and get your very own!
 Make life juicier.